 The best fertility clinics have time for you and make you feel like an individual.
 You are given the opportunity to develop a relationship with one doctor who makes the effort to understand your story and, rather like a detective, attempts to work out what the problem is and what should be done.
 Ideally, that same doctor will be the person who sets your stimulation drug dose and does your scans, egg collection and embryo transfer.

-I have been to only two clinics that took this approach – at most clinics, you see different people at different stages and sometimes you never see the same person twice.
+I have been to only two fertility clinics that took this approach – at most clinics, you see different people at different stages and sometimes you never see the same person twice.
 But at those two clinics, the doctor/patient familiarity and care made a huge difference to how I felt about my treatment.

 Sadly even the best clinics have to face failure.
 One of the things I strongly advocate is that all IVF patients be given a blood test at the end of their treatment to measure the levels of the pregnancy hormone, hCG.
-No-one likes that trip to the clinic when you’ve started spotting or even bleeding to take a test which you know in your heart is going to be negative.
+No-one likes that trip to the fertility clinic when you’ve started spotting or even bleeding to take a test which you know in your heart is going to be negative.
 No-one likes the pain of waiting for that dreaded call to give you the result.

 But, and I say this from personal experience, you should never be allowed to simply take a urine test at home.
 I went to one clinic that only offered their patients this option and because the home test looked negative and I was bleeding, I assumed it was.
 Three months later it turned out that I was pregnant but the foetus was ectopic and had implanted in my stomach.
 This was a life-threatening situation that could have been avoided if a more accurate pregnancy test had been done at the end of our treatment.